 High blood pressure has many risk factors, including:

 - Age.
 The risk of high blood pressure increases as you age.
-Through early middle age, high blood pressure is more common in men.
-Women are more likely to develop high blood pressure after menopause.
+Through early middle age, or about age 45, high blood pressure is more common in men.
+Women are more likely to develop high blood pressure after age 65.

 - Race.
 High blood pressure is particularly common among blacks, often developing at an earlier age than it does in whites.
-Serious complications, such as stroke and heart attack, also are more common in blacks.
+Serious complications, such as stroke, heart attack, and kidney failure, also are more common in blacks.

 - Family history.
 High blood pressure tends to run in families.